input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 All the properties are aggregated into a single property, called `prop_updateEventTransitionsAreValid` and defined in module `Test.Cardano.Ledger.Update.Properties.StateChangeValidity`.
-Given an update-system trace, this property multiplex the trace into event traces per each update proposal present in the trace.
+Given an update-system trace, this property multiplexes the trace into event traces per each update proposal present in the trace.
 Here an _update event_ refers to the change in the state of an update proposal (e.g., when it goes from "stably submitted" to rejected).
 The notion of update event is defined in module